somnambulist-tech/project-manager/readme.md

 ## Getting Started

 Project Manager (spm from here), works through a set of config files that are stored in the primary spm config folder.
-By default this is in `~/.spm_projects.d`.
+By default this is in `~/.config/spm_projects.d`.
 When you first run spm it will prompt to run: `spm init` if this folder does not exist.

+Note: spm will use `XDG_CONFIG_HOME` if defined, otherwise will default to `~/.config` as per the XDG Base Directory spec.
+You can update existing configurations by moving the folder to `~/.config/spm_projects.d`.
+The older `~/.spm_projects.d` is still supported.

 The base folder can be changed by defining the env var: `SOMNAMBULIST_PROJECT_MANAGER_DIR`.
 Please note that spm expects all config to still be located within your home folder.
 Once